Josh Hart NBA Playoffs Player Props: Knicks vs. Heat

 Josh Hart Insights vs. the Heat

-- Hart's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.

-- Giving up 109.8 points per game, the Heat are the second-ranked team in the NBA on defense.
+- Conceding 109.8 points per game, the Heat are the second-ranked squad in the league on defense.

 Josh Hart vs. the Heat